 2) They're SELF-CHECKING.
 Students type in their answer and get instant feedback!
 If they get a question wrong, they can submit a new answer or "give up" the card and go to a different question if they get stuck.

 3) You can track student progress.
 Right now, Boom Learning is offering a three-month free trial of student progress reporting for up to 150 students.
-(Students can still use the cards even if you don't pay after your free trial, you just don't get student reports anymore.)
+Students can still use the cards even if you don't pay after your free trial, you just don't get student reports anymore.
+You can always use Boom Cards for free by using the Fast Play option (see my post on getting started with Boom Cards for more details).

 5) It's super easy to differentiate instruction with Boom Cards.
 Once you have a deck of cards in your library, you can assign them to individual students or to the entire class.